an online resource for getting your village built

 It includes an 88 square foot sleeping loft with egress window, designed to meet the standards of the new Tiny House Appendix adopted in the 2018 International Residential Code.
 The plans feature a stem wall foundation, 2x6 wall framing with R-21 Insulation, and 2x12 roof framing with R-38 Insulation.
 The plans also include a framing and siding material list with pricing from a local lumber yard here in Eugene, Oregon.

-Get your free plan set by signing up for a Village Builder membership!
+Get your free plan set by signing up for a Village Builder or Cultivator membership!

 Architect Designed Plans

 The tiny house construction documents featured below were each designed by an architect and permitted as a permanent single-family dwelling as part of our Emerald Village project in Eugene, Oregon.
 Each plan set is sold for $500 and helps support the mission of SquareOne Villages.

 All house plans are drawn to scale and designed to conform to the Oregon Residential Specialty Code.
 Your local building department may have specific requirements in addition to what is included in these plan sets.